RGBCube/TwitterDiscordWebhook/README.md

 ```

 ### Configure
-Edit the `config.json` with the given information below:
+Edit the `config.example.json` and rename it to `config.json` with the given information below:

 * `webhook_url`: The Discord webhook url, for more information check out [this](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) page.
 * `webhook_name`: The username of your Discord webhook.